Leen-QM/Blog/index.md

-This week, I learned the benifit of data cleaning in the analysis process.
+This week, I learned the benefit of data cleaning in the analysis process.
 Initially, I believed that survey data could be directly used to create graphs.
 However, I discovered that it is important to organize and define the relationships between the data points effectively.
 By doing so, I was able to generate clear, meaningful visualizations that accurately represent the insights derived from the data.
 I also learned the importance of choosing the right tool for each task.
 While Excel was great for cleaning up the data, Power BI allowed me to efficiently visualize the data which helped me identify the patterns across the collected data.